Kia EV6

 What can I do with the Kia app?

-The Kia Access app lets you check your battery level and charging status, lock and unlock the doors.
-It's the kind of thing that feels unnecessary until you use it on a freezing morning — then you wonder how you ever lived without it.
+The Kia Connect app lets you check your battery level and charging status, lock and unlock the doors.
+Sounds like a gimmick until the first freezing morning when you start the heater from bed.
+Then you become that person who tells everyone about it.

 Own a Kia EV6?